hamzaali00/COVID-19_Risk_Assessment/README.md

 Irrespective of the variations in available data, stakeholders (policy makers) have to make critical decisions resulting in meaningful implications for both COVID-19 transmission and mortality.
 These analytics can be a game changer in predictive models evaluating a plethora of “what if” scenarios to guide decision-making.

-### Communication Protocol

-Meetings on Zoom every Tuesday and Thursday, or any day if necessary.

-24/7 available communication through Slack.

 ### Database

 Table used for machine learning model: covid_data table